Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, do not put old metal tools in the recycle bin.
-Old metal tools can be taken to the Westland Recycling Center instead.
+Old metal tools can be taken to the Westland Recycle Center instead.

 No, do not put any old appliances in the recycle bin.
-They can be taken to the drop off site on Marquette.
+They can be taken to the Westland Recycle Center on Marquette.

 You can request a special pick up through our website, calling the Department of Public Service at 734-728-1770 or by coming to the Westland City Hall.
 If you have any other questions regarding special pick up, you can contact the Department of Public Service at 734-728-1770.

 Yes, you can contact the City of Westland, Department of Public Service through our online store, or by coming into the Westland City Hall to request another trash container at an additional cost of:

 City Hall is located at:36300 Warren RoadWestland, MI 48185